Instructions and Tips

 Please note: The nuts and bolts should be observed and checked regularly to make sure that they have not become loose.
 Should bolts become loose and fall out, the stability and safety of the Hay-Hutch can be seriously affected.

 Should bolts be lost, we are happy to send replacements and they are available at most DIY stores.
 Take one along as a pattern.
+In the unlikely event that bolts will not stay tight, let us know by e-mail us and we will send special self locking nuts.

 Combining Haynets with Hay-Hutches |